-The large pit contained in the center of each peach fruit is a protective covering for an internal peach seed.
-You can plant the peach seed and care for it until it grows into a new peach tree.
-Although the resulting tree will not be identical to the parent tree, it will be similar.
+Peach fruits contain a large stone pit in the center.
+And inside of that pointy, bumpy and rocky pit is an internal peach seed.
+That seed can be extracted from the bit and planted to become a brand new peach tea.
+The resulting tree will not be identical to the parent tree that the peach came from, but it will be very similar.
 However, before you can plant the peach seed you must extract it from the pit and prepare it.

-Lay the pit in a dry location with good air circulation and allow it to dry for at least three to four days.
-The pits must be completely dry so that you can crack them open.
+Try the pit with a towel or paper towel and then lay it in a dry location with good air circulation like a window sill.
+Allow it to dry out for at least three to four days.
+The pit has to be completely dry so that you can crack them open.

-Place the peach pit in between a pair of pliers -- or in a vice grip -- and press down on the handles with firm force until you feel the peach pit crack.
-Pull away the cracked pit to reveal the inner peach seed, which is white and looks like an almond.
+Once the peach pit is nice and dry, place it between a pair of pliers and press down on the handles with firm force until you feel the peach pit crack.
+Don't put too much force once you hear it cracking so that you don't break the peach seed inside.
+Pull away the cracked pit to reveal the inner peach seed, which is white and looks a lot like an almond.

 Place the bag back into a refrigerator that has a temperature of between 34 and 42 degrees Fahrenheit.
-Leave it there for five or six weeks and then check it daily for a small seedling.
-When a seedling is seen, remove the bag from the refrigerator and plant the peach seedling as desired in a pot or outdoors.
+Leave it there for five or six weeks and then check it daily to see if it's sprouting.
+When a seedling is finally sprouting, remove the bag from the refrigerator and plant the peach seedling as desired in a pot or outdoors.